Why 2 World Trade Center is not Built as of September 2025

-No, that is not the final setup.
-Instead, it is supposed to be where Two World Trade Center is, the planned second-tallest tower for the entire complex.
+No, that is not the final setup!
+In fact, it is supposed to be the planned second-tallest tower on site, the new Two World Trade Center.

 You will receive email notifications on new posts and all other updates.